Diagnostics

 2. Reproduce the issue you’re having with 1Password in your browser.

-3. Click an item in the console, then press Command-A to select all the items in the console.
+3. Click a line in the console, then press Command-A to select all the lines in the console.

-4. Right-click in the console, choose Save Selected, and save the console log as a file on your desktop.
+4. Right-click an area where there isn’t text on a console line, then choose Save Selected and save the console log as a file on your desktop.

 5. Attach the file to your conversation with 1Password Support.